novynngsh/novynngsh/README.md

 Hello👋

 I'm Novi Yuningsih!
-- 👀 I’m interested in networking and machine learning programming, also information security worlds!
+- 👀 I’m interested in networking and information security worlds!
 - 🌱 I’m currently learning about machine learning with google collaboratory and malicious attacks prevention and analysis use Kali Linux Operation System.

 You can reach me via dm instagram / twitter (@novynngsh) or just send me an email, okay?